-Even though it's primarily a spy series starting in the late Cold War, Metal Gear is full with superhuman character who possess incredible psionic powers, genetic modifications, and technical gadgets.
+Even though it's primarily a spy series taking in the late Cold War and modern eras, Metal Gear is full with superhuman character who possess incredible psionic powers, genetic modifications, and technical gadgets.
 However, some of the most badass characters don't have any of those:

 The same goes for the Boss's apprentice Naked Snake, the only man who ever managed to defeat her though it's possible the Boss let him, who ends up becoming renowned as the greatest soldier in history after taking on the title of Big Boss.
 In fact, he was so badass that his natural DNA was used in several programs to create genetically modified super soldiers.
-His soviet partner EVA also puts most people to shame without any powers or gadgets, and continues to do so at the age of 78.
+His old Soviet partner EVA also puts most people to shame without any powers or gadgets, and continues to do so at the age of 78.